Skip to content

 systemctl restart oneclickvirt

-The installation script will extract static files to:
+The previous installation script will extract the static files to (when not customized)

 shell